 Most registers of burials and registers of grave spaces in municipal and other cemeteries are still in the custody of either the district or the parish council by which they are run.

 Some of these records have been microfilmed and are made available in the Record Office.

 We sell a guide to Cemeteries in County Durham.

 This includes a list of the local authority cemeteries and crematoria in the area of the historic county of Durham (the area covered by the present County Durham boundary plus the city of Sunderland, the boroughs of Darlington, Hartlepool and Stockton on Tees, and the metropolitan boroughs of Gateshead and South Tyneside).

 Our guide gives cemetery names and locations, opening dates and the location of the cemetery records, either in Durham County Record Office or elsewhere.

-We also have a free information leaflet about the grave plans we keep:
+We also have a free information guide about the grave plans we keep: